drock00/Ansible-Lecter-Add-Users-and-Vault/README.md

 ### Tech and Running the file

 Bin, Bash, Boom.
-You should probably be setting up a lab of virtual hosts to try out your plays.
 You will have to adjust the inventory file accordingly and of course your /etc/hosts or whatever DNS resolution you are using.